Danilo Martelli: Legacy

 The stadium of Mantua was renamed after him after the Superga air disaster.

 Later, two football teams of the province of Cremona (Piadena) and Mantua (Castellucchio), were founded or changed their name to remember his football career: the G.S.
 Danilo Martelli of Piadena because when he came from Castellucchio he took the train to Brescia and down to Piadena, where he had many friends and former teammates with whom he played several tournaments during the summer; the US Danilo Martelli of Castellucchio, his hometown.

 Style of play

-He was defensive midfielder, but could also play as a full-back on either flank.
+He was a defensive midfielder, but could also play as a full-back on either flank.